kitos9112/ansible-role-borgbackup/README.md

 ### Optional Arguments for [BorgBase.com](https://www.borgbase.com) repository auto creation
 This role can also set up a new repository on BorgBase, using the arguments below.
 Thanks to [Philipp Rintz](https://github.com/p-rintz) for contribution of this feature.

 - `create_repo`: Whether to let the role create the repository for the server.
-Default: False
+Default: false
 - `bb_token`: Your [BorgBase.com](https://www.borgbase.com) API-Token.
 Should be Create Only for security reasons.
 - `bb_region`: Which region the backups should be saved in.
 Choice: "eu" or "us".
 - `bb_new_sshkey`: Whether to use the automatically created SSH_key.
 Default: True
 - `bb_sshkey`: If there is a key already available on [BorgBase.com](https://www.borgbase.com) that should be used, it can be set with this variable.
 The key needs to be exactly the same, including key-comment.
 - `bb_append`: Should the permission of the newly created repository be append only?
 Default: True
 - `bb_quota`: To use a quota for the Server.
-Default: False
+Default: false
 - `bb_quota_size`: Will need to be set if `bb_quota` is set to True.
 In Gigabyte.
 - `bb_alertdays`: After how many days of no backup activity should alerts be sent out?
 Defaults to off.
 - `bb_repo_name`: What name the created repository should have.
 Defaults to the inventory_hostname.